inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 ## Running stage

-The client and the server establish a secure channel through five Enclave TLS APIs and then perform data transmission.
+The client and the server establish a secure channel through five Rats TLS APIs and then perform data transmission.

-1. The Enclave TLS application calls the Enclave TLS API `enclave_tls_init()` to initialize the Enclave TLS context.
+1. The Rats TLS application calls the Rats TLS API `enclave_tls_init()` to initialize the Rats TLS context.
 As shown in the following figure:
-Enclave TLS will select the Crypto Wrapper instance, Enclave Attester instance, Enclave Verifier instance, and TLS Wrapper instance specified by the parameters in turn, and then call the corresponding `init()` method to initialize.
+Rats TLS will select the Crypto Wrapper instance, Enclave Attester instance, Enclave Verifier instance, and TLS Wrapper instance specified by the parameters in turn, and then call the corresponding `init()` method to initialize.
 If the user does not specify the instance type, the instance with the higher priority will be automatically selected as the running instance.

 ![enclave\_tls\_init.png](enclave_tls_init.png)

-2. Enclave TLS application calls Enclave TLS API `enclave_tls_negotiate()` to start Enclave TLS negotiation.
+2. Rats TLS application calls Rats TLS API `enclave_tls_negotiate()` to start Rats TLS negotiation.
-- For clients that have enabled mutual authentication support and TLS servers, it is necessary to call `etls_core_generate_certificate()` to create an Enclave TLS certificate.
+- For clients that have enabled mutual authentication support and TLS servers, it is necessary to call `etls_core_generate_certificate()` to create an Rats TLS certificate.
   - Call the `gen_privkey` and `gen_pubkey_hash` methods of the Crypto Wrapperr instance to generate a new key pair and digest value of the public key.
   - Call the `collect_evidence` method of the Enclave Attester instance to collect the proof materials of the current platform.
   - Call the `gen_cert` method of the Crypto Wrapper instance to generate a TLS certificate.